 - Host a giveaway

 - Offering an incentive with a downloadable opt-in freebie

-Since starting my blog, I’ve had a lot of luck growing my email list using a downloadable opt-in freebie that correspond with a blog post, aka a content upgrade.
+Since starting my blog, I've had a lot of luck growing my email list using a downloadable opt-in freebie that corresponds with a blog post, aka a content upgrade.

 How to Pick an Opt-In Freebie Topic

 I will be the first to admit, creating an opt-in freebie can be hard.
 Thinking of the perfect opt-in freebie idea can be stressful and cause you to second guess whether or not what you have to share matters to your audience.
 You have to consider what the freebie is about, what kind of format it should be in, how to deliver it, etc.

 I'm here to tell you your opt-in freebie doesn't need to be perfect.

 Creating it doesn't have to feel akin to pulling your teeth one by one.
 In fact, there are some pretty easy steps to figure out what kind of freebie your audience needs and wants.
 Here's how. 👇🏼